gnupablo/cortext-box/README.md

     $ `vagrant box list`

 > Can I change the configuration of the box ?
-Yes, you just have to edit the `vagrant.conf` file in the root folder.
+Yes, you just have to edit the `Vagrantfile` file in the root folder.